diegofps/pywup/README.md

 Example 3 - Multiple commands and parallelization

-* Specify multiple --c to call multiple commands
+* Specify multiple --c to call multiple commands.
+When multiple commands are presented they will receive the same variables.
+* Their output will also be concatenated, you probably want to use --n to separate them in distinct lines.
-* The program will parse all their outputs as if they were continuous, one after the other
+* The program will parse all their outputs as if they were continuous, one after the other.
-* You probably want to use --n to define line breaks and differentiate each command.
-* --jobs defines the number of parallel jobs
+* Use --jobs to define the number of parallel processes.
-* Right now, only commands within the same configuration are parallelized.
+* Parallelization is be applied across parameter permutation and commands.
+If you have 16 permutations and 2 commands we have 32 parallel tasks.
+* You may also use --jobs without multiple commands.
+* You may also use --c with just one --jobs.
+* Use parallelism to tune parameters and single process to measure times.
+When you are measuring execution time, multiple processes may slightly slow each other as they compete for resources.

 ```bash
 /home/diego/Sources/pywup/pywup/wup.py collect \